pivotal/docs-tap/namespace-provisioner/provision-developer-ns.md

     This GitOps configuration will do the following things:

-    - controller: false will tell the namespace provisioner package to not install the controller as the list of namespaces will be managed in a GitOps repository.
+    - controller: false will tell the Namespace Provisioner package to not install the controller as the list of namespaces will be managed in a GitOps repository.
     - The samples/gitops-install directory specified as the subPath value in the TAP values configuration sample above includes 2 files: